-Lawsuits seeking to recover damages for bicycle accidents with automobiles often involve similar issues as car accident lawsuits.
+Lawsuits seeking to recover damages for bicycle accidents with automobiles often involve similar issues as car accidents, motorcycle accidents, and truck accidents.
 Negligence is a key factor, meaning whether the driver of the car caused the cyclist’s injuries, or whether negligence of the cyclist caused or contributed to the accident.
 Both cyclists and drivers are responsible for obeying the rules of the road, and they also have a duty to exercise care for other drivers and pedestrians on the road.
 Bicyclists are governed by state law, and must adhere to state and local traffic laws.
 So if the bicyclist somehow contributed to the cause of the accident, his or her recovery may be reduced by the percentage of negligence they shared in causing the collision.

 Examples of Negligence or Recklessness